 Wall Runs: Wall runs are alternating, single-arm handstand holds and the time held with each arm can vary depending on the athlete’s ability.
 Wall runs can be performed facing either toward or away from the wall with the latter being the most difficult.
-Start in the handstand facing the wall (note the cartwheel wall mount in the video below).
+Start in the handstand facing the wall.
 Keep your glutes and gut tight.
 You should be in a hollow position with your toes touching the wall, your wrists stacked below your shoulders and your shoulders packed tight into the joint.
 Slightly shift your weight to your right side and pick up your left hand.
 Your goal should be to touch your chest and put your hand back down on the ground with control.
 If you cannot maintain control, walk yourself away from the walk, even as far down as a plank or a pike.
 If you get to the point where you can easily perform 20 wall runs while facing the wall, you are ready to kick up into the handstand and face the world.

 Training Phase 1

 - Day 1 – Five Sets of: Handstand Push-Up Negatives x 5 reps @ 30A1; Rest 90 seconds